Should you snorkel or scuba dive in Molokini Crater, Hawaii?

 Diving in Molokini Crater Maui Hawaii

-On one hand, I saw more of Molokini Crater on the snorkelling tour by seeing the back wall and its eastern point, but on another hand, while scuba diving I saw better all the beautiful Hawaiian species of fish.
+On the one hand, I saw more of Molokini Crater on the snorkelling tour, seeing the back wall and its eastern point, but on the other hand, while scuba diving, I saw all the beautiful Hawaiian fish species.

-In both cases, I could appreciate the incredible visibility, but as an underwater photographer, I had more opportunities for great pictures on my scuba diving day.
+In both cases, I appreciated the incredible visibility, but as an underwater photographer, I had more opportunities to take great pictures on my scuba diving day.
 While I loved doing both, if you have limited time and budget and you are a certified scuba diver, go on the scuba diving tour.

 Besides, the difference in cost between the snorkelling tour and the scuba diving tour, especially if you have your own gear, was only 32 USD.
 I later saw that there were specific scuba diving tours for the back wall of Molokini Crater when enough advanced divers show up, but their price was 164 USD (don’t forget + tax/fee/tip).